KavinPrasad2948/Nodejs_FileSystem/ReadMe.md

   - POST `/create`: Creates a file with the current date and time in the content and filename.

 - **Read Directory Contents**:
-  - Future endpoint to list all files in the directory.
+  - GET `/files` : List all files in the directory.

 ## 🛠️ Technology Stack